clariusdev/cad/README.md

 # CAD Files

-This repository contains CAD files of the Clarius probe exteriors.
-The CAD is provided to research and commercial partners who may use Clarius devices for additional fixtures or accessories.
-Please contact support [at] clarius.com and provide your probe serial number to obtain the proper information for accessing the files.
+This repository contains [CAD](https://github.com/clariusdev/cad/releases) files of the Clarius probe exteriors.
+The CAD is provided to research and commercial partners who may wish to use Clarius devices with additional fixtures or accessories.

 ![CAD Example](blob/cad.png)